 Well tomorrow is another day.
 I will call the mortgage processor and beg for another day or two for them to hold the interest rate we agreed on until I can get TERMINIX to act like a national American company and not an internet swindler from an unidentified location.

-Review about: Terminix Customer Care.
+Product or Service Mentioned: Terminix Customer Care.